How to deal with acid reflux during pregnancy

-Acid Reflux, also known as heartburn affects many pregnant women, especially in the third trimester, when Your Baby takes up more and more space in your belly.
+Acid Reflux, also known as heartburn affects many pregnant women, especially in the third trimester, when Your Child takes up more and more space in your belly.

 What is acid reflux?